Early Years Foundation Stage Curriculum

 - Expressive arts and design.

 These 7 areas are used to plan students learning and activities.
-Our professional teaching and support team will make sure that the activities are suited to each student’s unique needs.

 Students in MIS Foundation Department learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.